 It involves coordinating with the right people to bring forth consistent and positive news coverage.

-Media relation is the relationship between journalists and an organization and can be initiated from either side.
+Media relations is the relationship between journalists and an organization and can be initiated from either side.
 The purpose is to facilitate widespread coverage in a timely and favorably manner.

 - Publishing about a new product that the company is going to introduce on the market